CORONAVIRUS and BREXIT UPDATE 24/12/2020 - SEE BELOW FOR MORE INFORMATION ABOUT YOUR

 We are still operating a manual appointment system bookable via email email@example.com or 01202 487887.
 We may take up to 48 hours to respond in order to arrange distancing appointments.
 Appointment times will be staggered to ensure we have only one client and two members of staff in the building at any time.

-Please do not attend your medical if you, or a close contact, have any symptoms of Covid-19 in the last 14 days.
-This includes a new persistent cough and high temperature.
+Please do not attend your medical if you, or a close contact, have any symptoms of Covid-19 in the last 10 days.
+This includes a new persistent cough, loss of sense of taste or smell and high temperature.
 There is a long list of less common symptoms including sore throat, rashes, gastrointestinal upset and fatigue.
-You should also avoid your medical if you have had any of these symptoms in the 14 days prior to your appointment or if you have had any contact with a Covid-19 patient.
+You should also avoid your medical if you have had any of these symptoms in the 10 days prior to your appointment or if you have had any contact with a Covid-19 patient.

 If you have had symptoms and your medical is due to expire, we can utilise the extension and have plenty of capacity to rebook you.